maxmylyn-pantheon/workwithme.guide-myguide/index.md

 ### How to help

 Dank memes are always appreciated - I always enjoy a good laugh.
+If that fails, a virtual drink shared with coworkers is always a fun time.

 ## Me Being Me